“Hello, this is Emma”

 How I started making videos

 Being a content creator myself wasn’t something I ever expected to be.
-Those amazing people on YouTube were so confident and talented I never thought I’d have the courage, the skills or the voice.
+I was in awe of anyone who had the courage to be on YouTube and never thought I’d have the confidence, the skills or the voice.
 However, there was a meet up happening, the first ever in June 2013 at the YouTube Space in London.
 Organised by Ilse Blansert (TheWaterwhispers) and her partner Chris.
 It was open to all UK asmrtists.
-I really wanted to go and in order to connect to everyone I very tentatively started a channel.
+I really wanted to go and in order to connect with everyone I very tentatively started a channel.
 I filmed something very quickly using a tablet and the name Emma WhispersRed ASMR came up but any would have done!
 Scary isn’t a strong enough word but I felt it had to be done to be present at this momentous event.
 It was momentous too, I’ll never forget what it was like to have a face to face conversation about ASMR that went on longer than a few words.
 My confidence, skills and enjoyment grew steadily with the channel.
 There is so much more to give and to learn but the encouragement I receive is immense and for that I will be eternally grateful.
 ASMR has changed my life, it has given me confidence and self worth and the courage to be authentic.
 If I can give any level of comfort, love or kindness to others in return then my hand is up and always will be.

-If you are interested in learning more from me about the lovely world of ASMR & my experiences please see my ASMR blog.
+If you are interested in learning more from me about the lovely world of ASMR & my experiences please see my Vlog channel or visit me on social media ‘Emma WhispersRed’

 If you would like to know more about me, here is my ‘Draw My Life’ video.